judylin1/angular_exercises/Unit-2/9-custom-directives-part1.md

 A few things to notice with our new custom directive:

 1. Our directive is called `gsAngularLogo` but in the html we use it by calling it `gs-agnular-logo`.
 2. We prefixed our directive name with gs (galvanize school).
-Acording to angular docs, adding a prefix is a good practice so that the chance of a name collision is minimized.
+According to angular docs, adding a prefix is a good practice so that the chance of a name collision is minimized.
 3. The built in directives we've seen so far are called in the view by adding them as attributes of an html tag.
 For example: `<html ng-app="simpleDirectiveApp">`.
 The `ng-app` directive is an attribute of the html tag.

 These observations lead to a few topics:

 **Normalization of Html**

 When angular looks over your html document, it goes through a process called normalization.
 The process essentially goes over each tag, looks for angular directives, and then normalizes the name from dash-delimited name to a camel case name.
 For example, angular translates `gs-angular-logo` into `gsAngularLogo`.
-This process is necessary becuase dash delimited names are not the only possiblity for directives.
+This process is necessary because dash delimited names are not the only possiblity for directives.
 For example, `gs_angular_logo` would also be valid.

 **EXERCISE**